flexath/Student/README.md

 # Student
-This is third project on android developement.
+This is my third project on android developement.